To see God transform the lives of those experiencing homelessness, impacting San Diego one life at a time.

 As city redevelopment efforts intensified in the mid-1980s, the number of homeless grew to a crisis level.
 Once again, the Mission (now known as the San Diego Rescue Mission) responded by opening a new and much larger facility for men at 1150 J Street in 1985.
 Around this time the organization also took a new, innovative approach in seeking long-term solutions to homelessness.
 This was illustrated in 1988, with the creation of a new program providing education and vocational training to residents in its programs.

-In 2001 the organization’s commitment to excellence was acknowledged by the state of California when its Men’s Center became only the second licensed drug and alcohol rehabilitation center for the homeless in San Diego County.
-3 years later in 2004, San Diego Rescue Mission consolidated all of its rehabilitation programs into the former Harbor View Medical Center at 120 Elm Street, doubling its capacity to help more people than ever.
+in 2004, San Diego Rescue Mission consolidated all its rehabilitation programs into the former Harbor View Medical Center at 120 Elm Street, doubling its capacity to help more people than ever.
 It was there that Mission Academy was born, continuing the focus on holistic, long-term recovery and rehabilitation.

 P.O.
 Box 80427 San Diego, CA 92138